Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 <a name="meshVisual"></a>
 ### MeshVisual

-The mesh Visual renders a mesh using an `.obj` file, optionally with materials provided in an `.mtl` file and corresponding textures.
+The mesh visual renders a mesh using an `.obj` file, optionally with materials provided in an `.mtl` file and corresponding textures.

-The following table lists the supported properties.
+The following table lists the supported properties:

 **Table: MeshVisual properties**